ncatlab/nlab-content/pages/4/8/3/2/2384/content.md

 * R Tuyeras, _Category theory for genetics I: mutations and sequence alignments_, Theory and Applications of Categories, Vol. 33, 2018, No. 40, pp 1269-1317, [pdf](http://www.tac.mta.ca/tac/volumes/33/40/33-40abs.html5)

-* R Tuyeras, _Category theory for genetics II: genotype, phenotype and haplotype_, [pdf](https://arxiv.org/abs/1805.07004)
+* R Tuyeras, _Category theory for genetics II: genotype, phenotype and haplotype_, [arXiv:1805.07004](https://arxiv.org/abs/1805.07004)

+* R Tuyeras, _A category theoretical argument for causal inference_, [arXiv:2004.09999](https://arxiv.org/abs/2004.09999)

 ## Adjunctions

-Adjunctions have been used to model pathogenes and diseases, and their corresponding immune response.
+[[adjunction|Adjunctions]] have been used to model pathogenes and diseases, and their corresponding immune response.
 For example, denote as $I$ the set of immune responses and as $P$ the set pathogenes and diseases.
 In practice, we can map a subset of $P$ to a subset of $I$.
 This defines a binary relation as follows.
 $$
 Q \subseteq \mathsf{Sub}(P) \times \mathsf{Sub}(I)
 $$